mz0121coder/100-days-of-code/log.md

 Today's Progress: - Practiced git branching, handling merge conflicts and pull requests.
 Had a group workshop on testing in React.
 Also did a few katas in the evening.

+### Day 40: April 20, 2023

+Today's Progress: - Thursday mindset session and review of agile methodologies & tools to prepare for an upcoming 1 week sprint.
+Briefly revisited the react testing workshop from earlier this week.
+Did a few katas and reviewed flashcards.
 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)